Create-Node-App/create-node-app/README.md

 _([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f))_

-Then open [http://localhost:8091/](http://localhost:8091/) to see your app.<br>
+Then open [http://localhost:8091/](http://localhost:8091/) to see your app.

 ## Creating an app

 **You’ll need to have Node 8.10.0 or later on your local development machine** (but it’s not required on the server).
-You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to easily switch Node versions between different projects.
+You can use [fnm](https://github.com/Schniz/fnm) to easily switch Node versions between different projects.

 To create a new app, you may choose one of the following methods: